-Other than compliance reviews, the rulemaking does not impose measurable costs beyond those imposed by law.
-Compliance reviews are performed at the institution level, covering all state-funded financial aid programs for which an institution disburses funds.
-Since the review itself covers multiple programs, the Commission cannot assign a direct cost to a specific program.
-Staff spend an estimated cumulative total of 40 hours on a compliance review for an institution, a fraction of which could be assigned to a specific program.
-Data obtained from institutions suggests that institutional staff spend under ten hours collecting the required documents, transmitting them to the Commission, answering questions, responding to findings, and developing corrective action plans, a fraction of which could be assigned to an individual program.
+Compliance reviews: Compliance reviews are performed at the institution-level, covering all state-funded financial aid programs in which the institution disburses funds.
+Since the review itself covers multiple programs, the College Student Aid Commission can't assign a direct cost to a specific program.
+Although, staff spend an estimated cumulative total of 40 hours on a compliance review for an institution; a fraction of which could be assigned to a specific program.
+Data obtained from institutions suggests that institutional staff spend under 10 hours collecting the required documents, transmitting them to the College Student Aid Commission, answering questions, responding to findings, and developing corrective action plans; again, a fraction of which could be assigned to an individual program.
+The proposed rulemaking leverages existing official public data aligning high-demand jobs to eligible programs of study, ensuring that an administratively burdensome process to recreate a crosswalk that aligns high-demand jobs to programs of study is not necessary.